raaka1/lutorpy/README.md

 Lutorpy is a two-way bridge between Python/Numpy and Lua/Torch, allowing use using Torch packages(nn, rnn etc.) with numpy inside python.

+Support pythonic features such as zero-base indexing and automatic prepending self to function.

 This library is based on [lupa](https://github.com/scoder/lupa), please refer to [lupa](https://github.com/scoder/lupa) for more detailed usage.

 # Installation